 The side effects of surgery are rare, but they may include fluid in the brain, infection of the surgical scar, tingling on one side of the body, and bleeding in the brain.
 Stroke is also a complication, although it is very rare.

 Another surgical treatment option is a thalamotomy.
 This procedure involves making a small hole in the thalamus.
-According to research, thalamotomy is as effective as deep brain stimulation in reducing tremors, but deep brain stimulation has a lower risk of complications.
+According to

 Physical therapy can help some people control their tremors and improve their muscle control and coordination.